 Divorce need not be confrontational.
-It can be dealt with amicably.A divorce generally takes about 3 – 4 months, depending on how quickly both parties deal with paperwork.
+It can be dealt with amicably.A divorce generally takes about 6 – 9 months, depending on how quickly both parties deal with paperwork.
+However, we now deal with the majority of divorces using the online portal, which is much quicker than the paper based system.
 Dealing with financial matters can sometimes extend this timescale.

 We offer fixed fees if your divorce is uncontested (the vast majority of divorces proceed on an uncontested basis).
 The amount of the fixed fee depends on whether you or your spouse commences the proceedings.